tlxiong12/NpavChavQuav-Poop-Card-/README.md

 - Add more bots (3 - 5)
 - Give bots thinking (Currently they choose player cards randomly, but I want to add it so that if there is a person with a low amount of cards, they will favor those with more cards.)
-- use matplotlib to add graphics to the game.